Stulawes/flashcard-site/README.md

 - More than one definitions being shown at a single moment.
 - The background color of each definition changes with every click.
 - The process of assigning each element with an ID is automated.
-- Users will be able to add new terms and definition in the next version.
+- Users will be able to add new terms and definitions in the next version.

 ## Getting Starting